 The best analogy to help explain microphone tension is a snare drum.
 When tuning a snare drum, increasing the tension of the drumhead (membrane) increases the fundamental and resonant frequencies of the drum.
 The same is true with a microphone diaphragm membrane (though we don’t hit these with drumsticks)!

-All else remaining the same, increase in tension increases a diaphragm’s resonant frequencies.
+All else remaining the same, an increase in tension increases a diaphragm’s resonant frequencies.
 The tension in circular diaphragms typically yields a resonant frequency in the bass or sub-bass frequency range.
 Ribbon diaphragms are typically under such a low amount of tension that their fundamental resonant frequency is below the audible range of human hearing!

 Diaphragm tension also affects the sensitivity of a microphone.
 The tighter a diaphragm is pulled, the less displacement it will experience at a given sound pressure level.